Who Can Borrow From our Library?

 Anyone is welcome to come and use any of our library items and resources, including our online databases.
 However, borrowing privileges are reserved for the following groups:

-- Biblical staff and board members
+- BTS staff, trustees, and board members

-- SEPTLA and TCLC affiliates
+- ATLA, SEPTLA, and TCLC affiliates

 - Local pastors, chaplains, missionaries, and other leaders in Christian ministry